-Syphilis is a sexually transmitted infection (STI).
-Left untreated, it can lead to meningitis.
+Syphilis is a sexually transmitted infection (STI) that can lead to meningitis if it’s left untreated.
 This is an infection of the layers of tissues that cover the brain and spinal cord.
 Syphilitic meningitis is also called syphilitic aseptic meningitis.

-Syphilitic meningitis can be life threatening.
-However, it is preventable.
+Syphilitic meningitis can be life-threatening, but it’s preventable.
 Early diagnosis and treatment of syphilis can prevent this complication.
 It takes years, or even decades, for untreated syphilis to cause neurological disease.

-Meningitis refers to any inflammation of the meninges.
-These are the tissues that surround the brain.
+Meningitis refers to any inflammation of the tissues that surround the brain, which are called the meninges.
 Bacteria, fungi, and viruses can all cause meningitis.

 Syphilitic meningitis symptoms include:

 - vision changes, such as blurring or loss or vision

 - a fever

 - pain and stiffness in the neck and shoulders

 - muscle aches

 In some cases, advanced syphilis can even cause death.